T76-org/instrument-core/README.md

 ### Configuration

+These functions can be enabled by adding the `t76_memory` library to your project.

-The memory management system can be configured by defining the `T76_USE_GLOBAL_LOCKS` macro in the project's configuration files or build system.
-Set it to `0` to disable global locks (single-core mode) or `1` to enable them (multi-core mode).
+The memory management system can be configured by changing the `T76_USE_GLOBAL_LOCKS` CMake variable in the project's configuration files or build system.
+Set it to `OFF` to disable global locks (single-core mode) or `ON` to enable them (multi-core mode).

 At startup, the memory management system must be initialized by calling the `T76::Sys::Memory::memoryInit()` function.
 This function sets up the necessary data structures and starts the memory service task if global locks are enabled.